Have $5? Let's Self-Host a Next.js app With Prisma

 Order an Ubuntu VPS and create an SSH connection.

-Check if you have an SSH key:
+Check if you have an SSH key on your local machine:

 ls ~/.ssh/id_rsa.pub